Operations Manager Qualifications & Skills

 An operations manager handles the company’s core business activities and processes.
 What this means differs from company to company and sector to sector.
-However, in all cases, the role of an operations manager is pivotal, and most companies would only be able to operate with someone performing this role.
+Yet, the role of an operations manager is pivotal in all cases.
+Most companies would be unable to operate without someone performing this role.

-An operations manager must possess in-depth knowledge of the company procedures they are responsible for.
-At the same time, the operations manager also needs to be a generalist who can execute dozens of general business tasks in performing their duties.
+An operations manager must possess in-depth knowledge of the company’s procedures and processes.
+They are responsible for those procedures.
+The operations manager must also be a generalist who can execute dozens of general business tasks.
+They must do this while performing their duties.

 Academic Qualifications